marconetto/azadventures/chapter11/README.md

 #### Assumptions

-- Deployment relies only on PRIVATE IPs, so ideally VPN (or bastion) has to be previously setup;
+- Deployment relies only on PRIVATE IP addresses, so ideally VPN (or bastion) has to be previously setup;
 - Private and public ssh keys available;
 - Deployment relies on the built-in SLURM template that comes with CycleCloud, and specification of more sophisticated configuration for the scheduler and compute nodes via CycleCloud projects is out of the scope here;
 - All resources (cyclecloud, storage account, keyvault...) are in the same resource group;